Skip to main content

 Myocarditis can interfere with heart function, and the heart muscle can be permanently damaged.
 Scar tissue may form as a result of the inflammation and interfere with heart function, plus increase the risk for abnormal heart rhythms.
 However, myocarditis doesn’t always cause permanent damage to the heart.
 Like other infections, it may resolve (clear up on its own) without the person ever being aware he or she had it.

-Inflammation occurs when there is an infection because the body sends more blood to that area as part of its attempt to fight the virus, bacteria or fungus causing the infection.
-The heart damage caused in myocarditis probably occurs due to the direct destruction by the infectious organism as well as by the toxic response by the immune system in attempting to kill the infectious agent.
+Inflammation occurs when there is an infection because the body sends more blood to that area as part of its attempt to fight the virus, bacteria, or fungus causing the infection.
+The heart damage caused by myocarditis probably occurs due to the direct destruction by the infectious organism as well as by the toxic response by the immune system in attempting to kill the infectious agent.
 Children get infections frequently, although infections of the heart occur very rarely.

-Causes of myocarditis
+Causes of myocarditis in children

 A diagnosis of myocarditis is alarming, and often confusing.
 Parents wonder: “My child had a common sickness.
 Why did the virus or bacteria go to the heart in this case but not in so many others?”